braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 	It cannot be changed.

 - A *checked* status, which is true by default.
-	Checked props are checked for format when they are set and for value when they are set/calculated.\footnote{When `BRAPH2.CHECKED = false`, no checks are performed.
-This needs to be changed in the file "BRAPH2.m".}
+	Checked props are checked for format when they are set and for value when they are set/calculated.
+(When `BRAPH2.CHECKED = false`, no checks are performed.
+This needs to be changed in the file "BRAPH2.m".)

 	The checked status of a prop can be altered with the functions:
 	`el.checked(pointer)`